yugr/rust-slides/materials/materials.md

 - Exploiting Undefined Behavior in C/C++ Programs for Optimization: A Study on the Performance Impact: https://web.ist.utl.pt/nuno.lopes/pubs/ub-pldi25.pdf
   * Assignee: yugr
   * Status: DONE (70m)
-    + TODO: I'm not closing this just yet because Reddit/HN posts have just been published; need time to get all comments
   * This is very similar to our goal but for C++
   * Investigates perf effects when disabling different types of UB in C++:
     + integer/shift overflows (masking + remove `nsw`)